mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 References
 ==========

 Bauer, Rotraud, and Herbert Haupt.
-“Das Kunstkammerinventar Kaiser Rudolphs II: 1607-1611.” *Jahrbuch Der Kunsthistorischen Sammlungen in Wien* 72 (1976): 1–191.
+"Das Kunstkammerinventar Kaiser Rudolphs II: 1607-1611." *Jahrbuch Der Kunsthistorischen Sammlungen in Wien* 72 (1976): 1–191.

-Bedini, Silvio A. “The Role of Automata in the History of Technology.”
+Bedini, Silvio A. "The Role of Automata in the History of Technology."
 *Technology and Culture* 5, no. 1 (1964): 24–42.
 doi:[10.2307/3101120](http://dx.doi.org/10.2307/3101120).